lohopupa/bombwalker/README.md

 ## Description

-Bomb Walker is written in Go and utilizes WebAssembly (WASM) for web deployment.
+Mine Walker is written in Go and utilizes WebAssembly (WASM) for web deployment.

 ## License